-Available only to current Tufts graduate students, the GIS Certificate allows students the opportunity to further develop their Geographic Information Science (GIS) skills.
-The certificate requires completion of four GIS courses, and is awarded along with the primary master's degree through the Graduate School of Arts and Sciences.
+Available to current Tufts graduate students and non-matriculated post-baccalaureate students, the GIScience Certificate focuses on principles of Geographic Information Science, spatial analysis, spatial data management and cartographic design.
+The certificate requires completion of two required courses and two electives and may be awarded along with the primary master’s degree (if applicable) through the Graduate School of Arts and Sciences.

 Community Environmental Studies

 This program is designed for citizen advocates promoting sustainable communities, environmental specialists in companies who interact with community leaders, and public agency personnel who have local responsibilities.
 The certificate in Community Environmental Studies provides professional training for careers in today's rapidly growing and changing environmental and sustainable development fields.
 The program offers a rich and varied selection of environmental courses in planning, policy, economics, sustainable development, engineering, and science complemented by courses in negotiation, law, and nonprofit management.

 Learn more about the Community Environmental Studies Certificate >

 Many people who work in community organizations are "accidental managers"—they started organizing or providing a direct service because of their deep commitment to an issue, and several years later they face the challenge of administering growing, complex organizations.

 The certificate in Management of Community Organizations offers professional management training within the framework of the social, economic, and political values that shape the nonprofit sector.
 The program's goal is to train people with a commitment to social concerns and effective management who wish to work at the community level.
 Participants share a commitment to working to improve the housing, employment, health, and the overall quality of life for low-income groups and communities.